Judge strikes down many of Minnesota's abortion restrictions - NewsBreak

 “The laws challenged in this case are common sense measures that support and empower pregnant women," MCCL said in a statement.
 "Today’s ruling striking them down is extreme and without a foundation in the Minnesota Constitution.
 It blocks Minnesotans from enacting reasonable protections for unborn children and their mothers.”

-But groups behind the lawsuit said the ruling will benefit patients from other states that have already banned or are expected to restrict access to abortion in the wake of the U.S. Supreme Court decision and are now expected to come to Minnesota.
+But groups behind the lawsuit said the ruling will benefit patients from restrictive states who are now expected to come to Minnesota.

 “With abortion bans in half the country set to take effect in the coming weeks and months, it is more important than ever to leverage protections in state constitutions like Minnesota’s," Amanda Allen, senior counsel and director at the Lawyering Project, said in a statement.
 “Minnesota has the chance to be a safe place for people amidst this national public health crisis.”